s1monfarrow/mostlymonkey/rulesoftheroad.md

 Flat file sites are FAST

-Caches are bad, if you must cache then let http do it for you.
-Then the data source retains control of its data with a load consistency trade off.
+Caches are bad.
+If you must cache then let http do it for you.
+Then the data source retains control of its data and can make a load consistency trade off.

 Avoid using JavaScript without a very good reason.